 Back up your data, regularly.

 If you can restore access to your data easily and quickly, the impact of a ransomware attack is going to be less disruptive.
-Some types of ransomware will encrypt files on drives that are mapped to your device, so it’s important to ensure at least one backup is to a separate, 'offline' location.
-You could use an external drive or remote backup service, one that is not assigned a drive letter or is disconnected when it is not doing a backup.
+Some types of ransomware will encrypt files on other 'connected' drives, so it’s important to ensure at least one backup is to a separate, 'offline' location.
+You could use an external drive and disconnect it after the backup is complete, or an off-site backup service.

 Keep software up to date , reducing vulnerabilities.

-Some ransomware will rely on security vulnerabilities in popular software applications, including Office, your browser, Flash etc. so it’s important to keep your up to date with the latest version.
+Some ransomware will rely on security vulnerabilities in popular software applications, including Microsoft Windows, Microsoft Office, your browser, Flash etc. so it’s important to keep your up to date with the latest version.

 Anti-malware is vital, keep yours up to date.

-SWGfL recommends Sophos solutions and what’s more we’re able to offer schools top-notch protection from as little as £2.95 per device for 36 months cover.
+SWGfL recommends Sophos Endpoint Protection and Intercept X and what’s more we’re able to offer schools top-notch protection for massively reduced prices, for 36 months cover.
 Click here to find out more.

 Keep all your passwords sufficiently complex

-If you connect to school from home it’s quite likely that you’ll be doing so using RDP (Remote Desktop Protocol).
-Some types of ransomware specifically target machines using RDP.
+If you connect to school from home you might be using RDP (Remote Desktop Protocol).
+Some types of malware specifically target machines using RDP.
 As a user, the best way to defend yourself is to ensure that your password is sufficiently strong, and it's worth discussing whether the RDP has been 'secured' in any way, or even if an SSL VPN would be better.